Climate and Average Weather Year Round in Fort Lauderdale Florida, United States

 In Fort Lauderdale, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Fort Lauderdale begins around October 13 and lasts for 7.4 months, ending around May 25.

 The clearest month of the year in Fort Lauderdale is February, during which on average the sky is clear, mostly clear, or partly cloudy 68% of the time.

 The cloudier part of the year begins around May 25 and lasts for 4.6 months, ending around October 13.

 The cloudiest month of the year in Fort Lauderdale is July, during which on average the sky is overcast or mostly cloudy 67% of the time.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Fort Lauderdale varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Fort Lauderdale is August, with an average of 18.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on June 20.